alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

    `roslaunch d_fall_pps Student.launch`.
 This will run the student's GUI.

 4. Make sure that your Crazyflie is turned ON and connect to it.
-Choose the tab called *Custom Controller* and click on the button *Enable Custom Controller*
+Choose the tab called *Student Controller* and click on the button *Enable Student Controller*

 5. Press the *Take Off* button and you should see your crazyflie taking OFF.

       *Note: for take off and landing, the crazyflie uses the safe controller.
-Once we finish taking off, if the custom controller was enabled, we automatically switch to it*
+Once we finish taking off, if the student controller was enabled, we automatically switch to it*

 6. If everything went correctly, now your Crazyflie is using your own